HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/docker.md

 - You can then use Docker desktop to start/stop the container.
 - Use `docker-compose up -d` to run docker in the background.
-- Don't run two Domino REST API containers sharing the same volume at the same time, alternate (e.g. debug/non-debug) or with 2 different volumes is OK.
+- **Don't run two Domino REST API containers sharing the same volume at the same time**, alternate (such as debug/non-debug) or with 2 different volumes is OK.

 ## Validation

 To validate that an instance is successfully running on a container:

-- A docker container should be created and running on your docker machine.
-To check that the container is up, issue this command on a terminal:
+- A Docker container should be created and running on your Docker machine.
+To check that the container is up, run the following command on a terminal:

 ```bash
 docker ps